yiting-tsai/yiting-web-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-Yi-Ting Clara Tsai is a candidate of Master in Natural Language Processing(NLP) at Institut des sciences du Digital, Management & Cognition (IDMC) of the Université de Lorraine.
-Her previous background of the study was in French Language Studies and International Business Management.
+Yi-Ting Clara Tsai graduated with Master in Natural Language Processing(NLP) at Institut des sciences du Digital, Management & Cognition (IDMC) of the Université de Lorraine in the year of 2020.
+Her interest topics include Text Mining, Argument Mining and Ontology with an emphasis on Business, Politics and eHealth.

-Her interest topics include Text Mining, Speech Processing and Ontology with an emphasis on Business, Politics and eHealth.
-Currently conducting a research internship in A Corpus-Based Comparative Analysis of Argumentation and RS Theory at [LORIA Lorraine Research Laboratory in Computer Science and its Applications](https://www.loria.fr/en/) (UMR 7503 - CNRS, INRIA Grand Est & Université de Lorraine), which is supervised jointly by Mr. Yannick TOUSSAINT (LORIA CNRS, Inria Nancy Grand Est) and Mrs. Mathilde DARGNAT (ATLIF CNRS, Univérsité de Lorraine).
+Proficient in Python and NLP/data science frameworks (Tensorflow, Keras, Trax, Pytorch, SpaCy, HuggingFace, Numpy, Scikit-learn, etc); actively learning Java/Scala and Spark Framework.
+Also, she spends her free time on learning new techs, such as Cloud-Scale Machine Learning with Google Cloud Platform and Generative Adversarial Networks GANs.

+Her expertise in NLP/Data Science/Deep Learning and her previous background of the study in Social Science show the uniqueness.
+The end-of-studies internship at academic research lab in [LORIA Lorraine Research Laboratory in Computer Science and its Applications](https://www.loria.fr/en/) gave her opportunity to work in Argumentation Theories with Formal Concept Analysis inside data-mining-specialized team Orpailleur.